jyhong836/jyhong.gitlab.io/content/authors/admin/_index.md

   url: https://www.msu.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed learning, data privacy and deep learning.
+bio: My research interests include data privacy and trustworthy machine learning.

 # Interests to show in About widget
 interests: